 Drop us a line to discuss how we can help.

 Open Data.
 Data Analysis.
 Data Driven.
 If the buzzwords of late-stage capitalism are getting you down, Tiny Panther offers fun hands-on workshops that demystify data and empower you to use data to question, advocate, collaborate and change the world.
 One-day workshops targeting non-profit and municipal leaders, library workers, and/or community rabble-rousers, can be scheduled at your workplace or in your neighborhood.

 Email us for a list of upcoming dates, or to schedule your own workshop.

-Tiny Panther Consulting offers coaching and strategic services to facilitate access to, and improve understanding of, data for libraries and patrons.
+Tiny Panther Consulting offers coaching and strategic services to facilitate access and improve understanding of data for libraries and patrons.